 Remember, crooks can easily create a website that looks like an FDIC-insured bank’s online loan application system – and all they need is just a few personal identifying items to steal your money.

 Make sure you talk to a qualified lender about foreclosures if you have that situation.
 Anyone who says he or she can “guarantee” or “save” your home may not be speaking from knowledge but from bad motive.
 Be especially careful if someone is pressuring you to sign over the title to your home or sign documents you haven’t had time to read.
-If you are dealing with a foreclosure, talk to a good lender about your situation, and if the lender is unable to offer financial assistance, he or she can point you to some helpful government resources such as the Home Affordable Refinance Program (HARP).
+If you are dealing with a foreclosure, talk to a good lender about your situation.

 Never give your credit card number or its security code to someone who calls you offering a “better card”.
 Such information can be used to steal money!